Latest posts by Aran Davies (see all)

 - “Human Interface Guidelines” for the iOS app UI design;

 - “Material Design” guidelines for designing the Android app UI.

 13. Develop the planned web app

 - Integrate the APIs you have developed, moreover, integrate the 3rd party APIs.

-- Experitest offers its mobile device & browser lab on the cloud so that you can test your app against a wide range of mobile devices and browsers.
-Sign-up for it and use it.
+- Digital.ai offers a web and mobile cloud testing solution for you to test the app against a wide range of devices and browsers.
+Sign-up and use it.

 - Test and deploy the app using the AWS DevOps tools.
 You can find the instructions for using these tools in “Deploying Node.js applications to AWS Elastic Beanstalk”.

 14. Develop the planned mobile apps

 Use Java to code the Android app, and use Android Studio.
 This involves the following steps: